Geslain/minitroc-laundry/README.md

    cp .env.example .env
    ```

-2. Edit the `.env` file with your own credentials and API keys
+2. Edit the `.env` file with your own credentials and API keys (no additional configuration is needed for the upload directory as it is automatically mounted in the Docker volume)

 3. Build and start the containers:
    ```bash